 Brexit Timeline: Key Dates As The UK Prepares To Leave The EU

 When is the UK leaving the European Union?
 Will we have a no-deal Brexit?
 Is there going to be a second referendum?
-Here's an in-depth Brexit timeline of all the important dates.
+Here's an in-depth Brexit timeline of all the important dates and developments.

-The United Kingdom is due to leave the European Union in March next year, and time is running out for Theresa May to negotiate an exit-deal.
+The United Kingdom is due to leave the European Union on March 29th this year, and time is running out for Theresa May to negotiate an exit-deal.

 What has happened so far, and what happens next?